 - Commonwealth-supported Australian citizen, or permanent humanitarian visa holder

-- have completed 8 units in your degree prior to studying overseas
+- have completed eight units in your degree prior to studying overseas

-- have at least 1 unit remaining in your degree upon returning from overseas.
+- have at least one unit remaining in your degree upon returning from overseas.

 Full eligibility criteria are outlined on the OS-HELP website.

 2020 OS-HELP loan amounts

 - non-Asian destinations: up to $6913

 - a supplementary loan of up to $1104 is available for language study undertaken in preparation for your overseas study in Asia.